ArchLars/archtutorial/README.md

 # Uncomment: %wheel ALL=(ALL:ALL) ALL
 ```

-### 4.6 Install Desktop Environment and Drivers
+## 4.6 Install Desktop Environment and Drivers

 ```bash
 # Update package database
 pacman -Syu
 ```

+### About the packages.
+I have taken the liberty to make some decisions for the packages you will install, some of them are technically "optional" but
-## Install packages.
-All are essential to the well function of a KDE Plasma desktop except for kitty and pkgstats.
+all of them are in my opinion essential to the well functioning of a KDE Plasma desktop except for kitty and pkgstats.

 ## pkgstats
 pkstats is a super harmless way to help out the Arch developers that work hard and mostly for free to make our wonderful distro.